Arrangement | Orchestration

-John Robert is a member of the Materia Collective, ASCAP, and the Game Audio Network Guild, and has recently been honored with a nomination for "Best Video Game Score" for the ASCAP Screen Awards, and in the 2017 G.A.N.G.
-Awards, winning “Best Interactive Score” for his work on “Fossil Echo”, and being named G.A.N.G.'s “Rookie of the Year” for 2017.
+John Robert is a member of the Materia Collective, ASCAP, and the Game Audio Network Guild, and has been honored with a nomination for "Best Video Game Score" for the ASCAP Screen Awards, and in the 2017 G.A.N.G.
+Awards, winning “Best Interactive Score” for his work on “Fossil Echo”, as well as being named G.A.N.G.'s “Rookie of the Year” for 2017.
 In his spare time, he enjoys worrying about his Steam backlog, reading good books, and removing cats from his MIDI controllers.

 Angelina is a producer, composer, and musician, and has been deepening her passion for storytelling for as long as she can remember.
 An avid player of video games and watcher of films from an early age, she was inspired by the seamless blend of music, sound, and picture— particularly the way music was able to take a story and drastically propel it into all kinds of different emotional dimensions.
 Angelina picked up the violin at the age of six, and never left the side of storytelling through the medium of music and creative audio.